 - Get prescriptions for any medicines which are not over-the-counter.
 Also, carry the prescription for your glasses when travelling.

 Time is quickly slipping away.
 Now that you have got just one month to go before moving to Australia, you should already be finished with all the major tasks.
 Take your time, check if you have ticked all the boxes in the previous section of the checklist.
 If yes, it’s time to go ahead and finish the last few bits.

 - Buy the items as per the shopping list you created.
 While doing the shopping, keep mental track of the weight of the items you are buying.

 - While packing, group items according to the luggage bag.
 This will make finding items easier later on.

 - Inform the Australian bank by email about your tentative arrival date and location.
 This way they will keep your debit card ready to collect at the nearest branch saving you a lot of time when you activate your account.

 - Cancel all credit cards except one or two which you may want to keep for emergency purpose.

 1 Week To Go

 Almost there.
 It feels like you are sitting on a time bomb now.
-Make the most of these last few days by spending them with you dearest and nearest.
-You won’t be seeing them for next few months or may be even years.
+Make the most of these last few days by spending them with your nearest and dearest.
+You won’t be seeing them for the next few months or even years.
 Enjoy while you can.

 - Book a cab for the travel date.